WhatsAppWizard/agent/README.md

 To set up your development environment:

 1. Follow the [Installation](#installation) instructions.
-2. Install development dependencies (e.g., linters, formatters).
-TODO: Add dev dependecies in a requirements-dev.txt .
+2. Install development dependencies (e.g., linters, formatters) .
 3. Configure your editor for linting and formatting.

 If you find a bug or have a feature request, please open an issue on GitHub.